marvinkreis/guut/templates/results_template.md

 {% endif %}
 {% if result.mutant.exitcode != 0 %}
 The test exited with exit code {{ result.mutant.exitcode }}.
 {% endif %}
+{% else %}
+The LLM claimed the mutant to be equivalent.
+{% endif %}